This is an picture of the Lunar Prospector spacecraft, which was used to

 determine the size of the Moon's core.

 Click on image for full size

 News story originally written on March 19, 1999

-Scientists have used the Lunar
+Scientists have used data from the Lunar

-spacecraft to find out that the Moon
+spacecraft to determine that the Moon

 has a small core.
-This supports
+This

-that the Moon was once part of Earth
+the Moon was once part of Earth

-created by a large impact
+ejected following a large impact

 You might also be interested in: